 Veterinarians use this narcotic to alleviate post-surgical pain in pets and to treat the pain of terminal cancer.
 It is about 100 times stronger than morphine.
 Only a few veterinarians dispense it for severe arthritis when NSAIDs fail.
 Most would rather gain a few more months of pain-free life for your pet by giving it corticosteroids.
 However, fentanyl has advantages in many dogs over corticosteroids in relieving end-stage arthritis pain.
 Fentanyl is not a drug to be used in your pet lightly.
-It is not, and never will be , a first line treatment for arthritis.
+It is not, and never will be, a first line treatment for arthritis.
 But it can be a last ditch treatment for your pet to gain precious pain-free time.
 After a fentanyl patch is applied to your pet’s skin, its intense analgesic (pain-canceling) power can block arthritis pain for up to three days.
 There is a price to pay for that.
 Fentanyl is an opioid narcotic.
 All opioid narcotics can cause mood changes, sedation or restlessness in pets and humans.
-They are also powerful depressors of respiration and the nervous system, so your pet can pass away from respiratory failure ( not breathing adequately ) or circulatory collapse if the dose is too high or your pet is already too debilitated and weak.
+They are also powerful depressors of respiration and the nervous system, so your pet can pass away from respiratory failure (not breathing adequately) or circulatory collapse if the dose is too high or your pet is already too debilitated and weak.
 There is an antidote for these effects – Naloxone (Narcan®).
 So pets placed on fentanyl should be hospitalized under close watch for the first 48 hours after beginning the patch or the dose should begin very low and only be increased very gradually over a period of weeks.
 All control narcotics can cause mood change (dysphoria), whining and restlessness or depression and these are the side effects that bother pet owners most.
 Sometimes these problems lessen over time as the pet becomes used to the medication.
 Dogs that are running fevers can absorb the drug too quickly from the patch and any form of external heat – like a heating pad – can cause too much of the drug to be released suddenly.
 Other drugs your pet may be taking can also influence how fentanyl affects your dog.
 (Cushing’s disease and cognitive dysfunction medications, mood-altering drugs, tranquilizers, sedatives etc.) Dogs are quite resistant to the effects of all opioids.
 So typical human doses have no bearing on what an effective dose will be in your pet.

-Being a federally controlled substance, there is a lot of paperwork involved for your veterinarian and you will have to deliver and pick up the fentanyl prescription in person at your pharmacy.
+Being a federally controlled substance, there is a lot of paperwork involved for your veterinarian, and you will have to deliver and pick up the fentanyl prescription in person at your pharmacy.

 Patches often cause irritation to the skin where they are applied.
 That problem tends to get worse with time, but it can be managed.
 The patch is very dangerous if your pet swallows it.
-There is a great deal of variation between dogs in the amount of medication they will absorb or how it affect them so I always begin by giving pets less than I think it will need to see how that affect them.
+There is a great deal of variation between dogs in the amount of medication they will absorb or how it affects them, so I always begin by giving pets less than I think it will need to see how that affect them.
 Then I adjust the dose when required.

 Amantadine (Symadine® Symmetrel®)

-Veterinarians are always searching for alternative ways to relieve your pet’s pain.
+Veterinarians are continually searching for alternative ways to relieve your pet’s pain.
 Amantadine is used to treat Parkinson’s disease in humans and to combat the fatigue associated with MS. It has also been used in the treatment of influenza.
 It has been mentioned as possibly useful in treating arthritis pain in pets.
 Results in the field have been mixed.
 It has been suggested as an addition to NSAIDs when they alone are no longer sufficient to give your dog relief.
 North Carolina State University has explored the use of Amantadine in dog arthritis most thoroughly. (read here) I have no personal experience using it, but you might discuss its use in your pet with your veterinarian.